kmoraq/Robotics_1_ROS_Introduction/README.md

 [TOC]

 ## Conection of ROS with Matlab:
-After inicialitzating the master node and the turtlesim simulator. started the master node but this time on Matlab, then we created the publicator and the message to publish.
+After inicialitzating the master node and the turtlesim simulator started the master node but this time on Matlab, then we created the publicator and the message to publish.
 ```Matlab
   rosinit;%Conexión al nodo maestro
   %%